The academic year 2014/15 has opened with more than 230 new students.

 At the start of the new academic year, the Hertie School’s Executive Education study programme – formerly known as the Executive Master of Public Management – will be relaunched as the Executive Master of Public Administration – a parallel degree to the Master of Public Administration (MPA).
 The programme has been renamed due to its increasing international appeal: Over half of the participants work outside Germany.
 The MPA is an internationally accepted degree which is recognised by employers worldwide, and which is awarded by renowned partner universities including the London School of Economics and Political Science and Columbia University in New York.
 The content of the highly successful degree, however, remains unchanged.

-Photos and further information about the Hertie School of Governance are available from the school’s press office at pressoffice[at]hertie-school[dot]org.
+Photos and further information about the Hertie School are available from the school’s press office at pressoffice[at]hertie-school[dot]org.